 Students typically move out the day after Commencement.
-The Facilities Coordinator and the Housing Coordinator will notify each student with details regarding move-out.
+The Resident Assistant and Facilities Coordinator will notify each student with details regarding move-out.
 Students are to leave housing units reasonably clean and are prohibited from leaving any personal items behind.
 Failure to do so will result in fines and/or the forfeiture of the security deposit.
 After the final residence check is complete, each student will return their keys.
 The security deposit will be returned within the next 30 days.